robinali34/blog_algorithms/_posts/2025-11-21-reductions-from-3sat.md

 - Clause vertices: No conflicts (we pick one per triangle)
 - Variable-clause connections: If literal l is TRUE:
   - If l = xₖ, we picked vₖ (TRUE), so we didn't pick v'ₖ, so no conflict with cⱼ,ᵢ
-  - If l = ¬xₖ, we picked v'ₖ (FALSE), so we didn't pick vₖ, so no conflict with cⱼ,ᵢ
+  - If l = !xₖ, we picked v'ₖ (FALSE), so we didn't pick vₖ, so no conflict with cⱼ,ᵢ

 **Conclusion:** S is an independent set of size n + m.